tenstorrent/tt-metal/INSTALLING.md

 ---

 ### Step 1.
-Driver & Firmware
+Driver & Firmware & Tools

-Follow the Software Setup instructions for your specific board or system provided on our [general docs](https://docs.tenstorrent.com/tenstorrent).

 If you have purchased a Grayskull card, you will find the instructions [here](https://docs.tenstorrent.com/tenstorrent/add-in-boards-and-cooling-kits/grayskull-tm-e75-e150/software-setup).

+If you have purchased a Wormhole card, you can follow the instruction from scripts/install.
+It will install the correct versioning of all firmware and tools you need.

 Note the current compatability matrix: